professional bio

 Christine L’Abbé

-Christine is completing her Master of Education in Health Professions Education at the University of Ottawa and plans to pursue a PhD in Rehabilitation Sciences.
-Her research explores how the relational and emotional climate surrounding families—including the ways professionals communicate, support, and partner with caregivers—shapes parent well-being and the developmental environments in which children grow and participate.
+Christine is currently completing a Master of Education in Health Professions Education at the University of Ottawa and will begin a PhD in Rehabilitation Sciences in Fall 2026.
+Her emerging research explores how caregiver experience, relational interactions, and environmental conditions influence child participation and developmental outcomes within pediatric rehabilitation and healthcare contexts.

-Prior to her current work, Christine spent 15 years in the federal public service leading performance analytics, research, program evaluation and strategic initiatives, experience that now informs her systems-level perspective on improving family-centered care.
-Through her speaking, writing, podcast, and professional collaborations, she continues to contribute to a growing shift in how families, clinicians, and institutions understand healing—not only as medical intervention, but as a relational and deeply human process.
+Through speaking, writing, education, research, podcasting, and professional collaboration, Christine contributes to a growing shift in how families, clinicians, and institutions understand development and healing—not only as medical or therapeutic intervention, but as a deeply relational and human process.

 Christine has been featured on Dr. Shefali Tsabary’s Parenting Mastery Summit and in Brainz Magazine, and has appeared on CTV, TVA, and Global News.
 She is also the author of the children’s book Our Superpowers: Celebrating Differently-Abled Kids and Their Siblings.